liam-brophy/phase-1-project/README.md

 ## ✨ Features

-- **Search by Name**: Look up artwork by entering a title or artist's name.
+- **Search by Name**: Look up artwork by entering a title.
-- **Random Inspiration**: Generate a random piece of art to get a fresh perspective.
+- **Random Inspiration**: Generate a random piece of art.
-- **Time Period Filters**: Explore artwork from specific historical periods using the time range filter.
+- **Time Period Filters**: Explore artwork from specific historical periods using the period filter.
 - **Remember your Favorites**: Save pieces you encounter for later, or remove them from your favorites.
 - **Dark & Light Mode**: Toggle between light and dark themes for a comfortable viewing experience.